guybedford/chomp/README.md

 Common platform binaries are also available for [all releases](https://github.com/guybedford/chomp/releases).

-To quickly setup Chomp in a GitHub Actions CI workflow, see the [Chomp GitHub Action](https://github.com/guybedford/chomp-action).
+To quickly set up Chomp in a GitHub Actions CI workflow, see the [Chomp GitHub Action](https://github.com/guybedford/chomp-action).

 ## Documentation